Tired of sounding like a newb? Below is a glossary of terms commonly used across various types of writing games.

 permaban – A permanent ban.
 Usually reserved for the worst kinds of offenses.

-play-by-post – A type of roleplaying game played using forums or message boards.
+play-by-post – A type of writing game played using forums or message boards.
 Can be shortened to “PbP.”

-player – In a roleplaying context, a player is a person behind a character.
+player – In a roleplaying context, a player is the person behind a character.
 More generally, it can be any participant in a game.

 plot – A story or plot arc that players engage in or use as motivation in their writing.
 Depending on the game and scope, plots can be directed by admins or storytellers or generated by the players themselves.
-(See How to use a character arc roadmap for tips on writing character arcs, see this post.
+(See How to use a character arc roadmap for tips on writing character storylines.)

 power-posing – Used as a synonym for god-modding, typically in the context of forcing another player’s character to react in some way without their consent.

 power-gaming – In text-based roleplay, used as a synonym for power posing.
-In video games, more synonymous with min-maxing (see also: glossary of video game terms at the end of this post).
+In video games, more synonymous with min-maxing.

 puppet – To take control of an NPC for the purposes of providing roleplay or furthering a story.
 Puppeting is usually done by admins or storytellers.